HackIllinois/api/documentation/docs/reference/services/Profile.md

 If a `limit` parameter is provided, it will return the first matching `limit` profiles.
 Otherwise, it will return all of the matched profiles.

-Any users with the TeamStatus "NOT_LOOKING" will be removed.
+!!! warning
+    Users with `teamStatus` `NOT_LOOKING` will be shown unless you filter against it.
+    **Make sure you consider this** in respect to your use case and act accordingly!

 Request requires no body.